Sunderland: Geography

 Much of the city is located on a low range of hills running parallel to the coast.
 On average, it is around 80 metres above sea level.
 Sunderland is divided by the River Wear which passes through the middle of the city in a deeply incised valley, part of which is known as the Hylton gorge.
 Several smaller bodies of water, such as Hendon Burn and the Barnes Burn, run through the suburbs.
 The three road bridges connecting the north and south portions of the city are the Queen Alexandra Bridge at Pallion, the Wearmouth Bridge just to the north of the city centre and most recently the Northern Spire Bridge between Castletown and Pallion.
+A pedestrian and cycle bridge called the Keel Crossing was constructed between 2023 and 2025.
 To the west of the city, the Hylton Viaduct carries the A19 dual-carriageway over the Wear (see map below).

-The city possesses a number of public parks.
+The city has a number of public parks.
 Several of these are historic, including Mowbray Park, Roker Park and Barnes Park.
 In the early 2000s, Herrington Country Park was opened opposite Penshaw Monument.
 The city's parks have secured several awards for its commitment to preserving natural facilities, receiving the Britain in Bloom collective in 1993, 1997 and 2000.

-Most of the suburbs of Sunderland are situated towards the west of the city centre with 70% of its population living on the south side of the river and 30% on the north side.
-The city extends to the seafront at Hendon and Ryhope in the south and Seaburn in the north.
+Approximately 70% of the population of the built-up area lives on the south side of the river and 30% on the north side.
+The built-up area extends to the seafront at Hendon and Ryhope in the south and Seaburn in the north.

-Size

-In the 2011 census, there were three definitions of Sunderland.
-The built-up area subdivision follows the boundaries of what is considered Sunderland itself; the built-up area, is also known as Wearside, including Chester-le-Street and third is the council area which is similar in size to Wearside, without Chester-le-Street.
-The latter two include other surrounding towns and villages, the most notable being the town of Washington.

 Green belt

-The city is bounded by the Tyne & Wear Green Belt, with its portion in much of its surrounding rural area of the borough.
+The built-up area is surrounded by the Tyne and Wear Green Belt, with its portion in much of its surrounding rural area of the borough.
 It is a part of the local development plan, of which its stated aims are as follows:

 In the Sunderland borough boundary, as well as the aforementioned areas, landscape features and facilities such as much of the River Don and Wear basins, the George Washington Hotel Golf and Spa complex, Sharpley Golf Course, Herrington Country Park, Houghton Quarry and Penshaw Hill are within the green belt area.